TrueLayer/tl-prisma-interview/README.md

 The gap between the icon and the label has to be `12px`

-For the `Theme 1` only, when a button has an outbound icon, apply the following style on the label
+For the `Theme 1`, when a button has an outbound icon, apply the following style on the label
 | Theme 1                    |
 | ---------------------------|
 | `fontWeight`: bold         |